LLLisa/ReduxGeneralStore/package/README.md

 This route is used to retrieve data from any table whose name is passed in through the url, accessed via `req.params.model`.
-We are using a postgresql database here, which requires us to either only have table names with all lowercase letters _or_ account for this by surrounding thos table names with quotes.
+We are using a postgresql database here, which requires us to either only have table names with all lowercase letters _or_ account for this by surrounding those table names with quotes.
 We have also opted for a raw SQL query instead of using the sequelize `Model.findall()` method because in order to transmute the model names passed in into their singular, uppercased forms is harder than just using a regex test and